mcpcpc/mcpcpc.github.io/src/index.md

 [xwm-patches](http://github.com/mcpcpc/xwm-patches) repository.

-The acyronym *xwm* is a homage to the original and now-defunct "X Window Manager".
+*This project is a homage to the original and now-defunct "X Window Manager".
-Both projects are unaffiliated and do not share any common source code.
+Both projects are unaffiliated and do not share any common source code.*

 ## xbg